concord-consortium/collaborative-learning/docs/undo-and-time-travel.md

 When a tile is used in a CLUE document, the history of changes to that tile's content model are recorded by the history framework.
 The details of the implementation of the framework are described in [history-framework.md](./history-framework.md).
 These history entries are used to support undo and time traveling.

 The history entries are based on the actions called on the tile's content model.
-If one action (the parent) calls another action (a child), a single entry is recorded with a name of the parent action.
+If one action (the parent) calls another action (a child), a single entry is recorded with the name of the parent action.
 This single entry has the changes from the parent and child actions.

 ## withoutUndo